jhelgert/IliasDownloaderUniMA/README.md

 ## Advanced Usage

-Since some lecturers don't use ILIAS, it's possible use an external scraper function via the `addExternalScraper(fun, *args)` method.
+Since some lecturers don't use ILIAS, it's possible to use an external scraper function via the `addExternalScraper(fun, *args)` method.
 Here `fun` is the external scraper function and `*args` are the corresponding variable number of arguments.